 LinkedIn Job Offer Scam: How To Report

-Warn your family and friends about the LinkedIn Job Offer Scam by sharing it on social media using the buttons provided.
-You can also officially report the scammers to the Federal Trade Commission using the link below:
+Warn your family and friends about the LinkedIn Job Offer Scam.
+Sharing this article on social media using the buttons provided.
+You can also officially report the scammers to both LinkedIn and the authorities using the links below:

 How To Prevent Identity Theft and More

 If you want to be the first to find out the most notorious scams every week, feel free to subscribe to the Scam Detector newsletter here.
 You’ll receive periodic emails – we promise not to spam.